Our Artists

 Recent exhibitions and achievements:

-Nov 2023 London Potters Annual Exhibition, London
+Nov 2025 London Potters Annual Exhibition (selected), London

-Nov 2022 London Potters Annual Exhibition, London
+Nov 2022/2023/2024 London Potters Annual Exhibition, London

 Aug 2022 Celebrating Ceramics (selected), Waterperry